 - Avoid water condensation in the instrument. - Switch off all equipment before connecting or disconnecting their digital interface.
-Failure to do so could damage the equipment. - Whenever it is likely that correct function or operating safety of the apparatus has been impaired, the apparatus must be made inoperative and secured against unintended operation. - Any adjustment, maintenance and repair of the open apparatus under voltage must be avoided as far as possible and, if unavoidable, must be carried out only by trained personnel. - If a fault is reported by the monitor that indicates correct function of the instrument may be impaired, consult your local LumaSense Technologies representative.
-Under no circumstances should repair be attempted by persons not qualified in service of electronic instrumentation.
+Failure to do so could damage the equipment. - Do not position the equipment in a way preventing the ability to unplug the cable on the back-panel. - Whenever it is likely that correct function or operating safety of the apparatus has been impaired, the apparatus must be made inoperative and secured against unintended operation. - Any adjustment, maintenance and repair of the open apparatus under voltage must be avoided as far as possible and, if unavoidable, must be carried out only by trained personnel. - If a fault is reported by the monitor that indicates correct function of the instrument may be impaired, consult your local LumaSense Technologies representative.
+Under no circumstances should repair be attempted by persons not qualified in service of electronic instrumentation. - Use of the Monitor in a manner not specified by the manufacturer may impair the protection provided by the equipment